modeling-computation/covid-19_outbreak/README.md

-# Outbreak detection of COVID-19 epidemic: Machine Learning approach
+# Detection of COVID-19 epidemic outbreak using machine learning

 This is the code used in